osbuild/cockpit-composer/README.md

 Finally, import the new `.srpm` into the appropriate RHEL release.

+## License

+This source code is licensed under the MIT license found in the [`LICENSE.txt`](LICENSE.txt) file.

 ---
-Made with ♥ by the Welder [team](https://github.com/orgs/weldr/people) and its contributors
+Made with ♥ by the [Welder team](https://github.com/orgs/weldr/people), [Cockpit team](https://github.com/orgs/cockpit-project/people) team, and its contributors